 Student residence fees are subject to annual review.
 Please refer to the Student Residence Office's website for the latest information.

-The rental for off-campus accommodations could vary from HK$10,000 to HK$15,000 a month, depending on the size, location, age of the building, etc. The rental normally does not cover utility and internet charges.
+The rental for off-campus accommodations could vary depending on the size, location, age of the building, etc. The rental for shared private flat/serviced apartment in a hotel may cost HK$5,000 to HK$6,200 a month.
+It normally does not cover utility and internet charges.

 Please contact the Student Residence Office for assistance in locating information on off-campus accommodation or see "Off-campus Accommodation".